 The Society maintains close contacts with politics, government, scientific associations, foreign sister-associations and other relevant parties in the community in order to ensure the social position of the radiologist and provide a good base for the execution and continuity of the profession.
-The Society is governed by a board of directors with a number of sub-divisions, committees and work groups and is supported by an office.
-The NVvR has more than 1100 active members, 400 junior, and around 200 retired members.
+The Society is governed by a board of directors with a number of sub-divisions ('secties'), committees and work groups and is supported by an office.
+The NVvR has around 1200 active members, 400 junior members, and 200 retired members.

 The following English publications may be of interest to you:

 Foreign diploma (BIG-registration) and other info about foreign licenses from the Royal Dutch Medical association about working in Dutch healthcare sector.
 See also a list of Dutch teaching hospitals for radiology

 Request form for CME accreditation of an activity outside of the Netherlands

 A list of upcoming activities for radiologists

 For further information please contact.